Is your PC infected with Ransomware? Explore these tools to check and remove the malware.

 - SecureMac for privacy protection, malware removal for MAC, etc.

-I hope above services should be able to help you in identifying the ransomware and decrypt the files.
+I hope the above services should be able to help you in identifying the ransomware and decrypt the files.